nazifbara/react-modal-box-example/README.md

-This tiny project shows you how to use React context to make a Modal Box.
+This tiny project shows you how to use React compound components to make a Modal Box.